Lodi Schools Hit With District-Wide Cyber Security Incident

 While there is no requirement that schools track or report most cyber security incidents, California Data Security Breach Notification Law does requires agencies report certain breaches of personal information.

 Records reveal 25 schools reported breaches to the attorney general between 2012 and 2019.
-But that number skyrocketed, nearly doubling (49), in the past 15 months.
+But that number has skyrocketed, nearly doubling to 49, in the past 15 months.

 And that’s just reported incidents.